 - accommodations furnished by nonprofit charitable, educational, or religious organizations when furnished in furtherance of their nonprofit purpose;

 - any private residence that is rented for less than 15 days total in a calendar year;

 - does not apply to stays of 90 or more consecutive days.

-Individuals and operators of businesses that are required to collect the occupancy tax must file an Occupancy Tax Monthly Report and remit the tax to the Tax Department by the 20th of the following month.
+Individuals and operators of businesses that are required to collect the occupancy tax must file an Occupancy Tax Monthly Report (PDF) and remit the tax to the Tax Department by the 20th of the following month.
 Penalties will apply for late reporting and/or payments.
 (See reverse side of Occupancy Tax Report for instructions and information on calculating penalties)